-Autophagy is essential for the proper functioning of your beta cells, the cells in your pancreas that produce insulin.
+Autophagy is essential for the proper functioning of your beta cells7, the cells in your pancreas that produce insulin.
 Some research—including a study in the Journal of Cellular and Molecular Medicine that looked at both human and rat insulin‐producing cells (INS‐1)—connects the development of type 2 diabetes to hampered autophagy.
-On the other hand, stimulating autophagy may keep beta cells healthy and help improve insulin sensitivity and insulin signaling.
+On the other hand, stimulating autophagy may keep beta cells healthy and help improve insulin sensitivity8 and insulin signaling.

 Autophagy can also make your metabolism more flexible, according to resilience and stress expert Eva Shelub, M.D.
 That means you can switch from burning glucose (or sugar) for energy to burning fat more easily.
 "The longer the fasting period, the more the body will eventually revert to lipolysis, or the breakdown of fat to fatty acids to use for fuel," she previously told mbg.

 The role of autophagy in cancer is a little controversial.
 In the early stages of cancer, autophagy can prevent tumor growth and prevent cancer from spreading, as cited by a recent review in Molecular Cancer.
 However, if tumors are in the late stage, autophagy may actually contribute to their growth.
 In other words, autophagy may help stop cancer before it starts, but if you have cancer, stick to your doctor's recommendations for treatment.

 Since autophagy is really the foundation of keeping your body healthy, clean, and free from cell pollution, it's important to activate it regularly.
 Fortunately, most of the things that turn this powerful cellular cleansing process are actually really simple to incorporate.